Okekejr/google-books-app/README.md

 # Google-books-by-Okeke

-Google-books-app uses the https://developers.google.com/books/docs/overview API for its data, this data is a One-call API and its free to use, it provides the library of books from all over the world.
-It also provides you with interactive elements, book informaiton, great UI and mobile friendly.
+Google-books-app uses the https://developers.google.com/books/docs/overview API for its data, this data is a One-call API and its free to use, it provides a library of books from all over the world.
+It also provides you with interactive UI elements, book informaiton (author, title and publisher), and mobile friendly.

 ## Installation (for standard modern project) and run project